 Melasma is treatable, but it is not currently curable.

 First-line treatment is typically a topical hydroquinone cream or gel.
-Although these are available as over-the-counter medications, most people may need to use prescription-strength hydroquinone.
+These are available with a prescription.

 The AAD notes that the symptoms of melasma tend to fade on their own.
 However, some people can have melasma for decades or their entire life.